-mberuf2 Highest vocational qualification attained by the mother, incl. mother in the HH, incl. information from open-ended survey questions, gen.: Defined as in mberuf1 except that responses to open-ended questions were also considered to generate mberuf2 (uv).
-For first survey: PSH0301a-i (PENDDAT) After first survey: mberuf2 from previous wave (PENDDAT) mhh Control variable: mother living in HH: A variable indicating whether the respondents biological mother, stepmother, adoptive mother or mother of non-specified status lives in the household (new).
-Information on relationships between household members (household grid) migration Respondents migration background, generated: The following four categories were included in a generated variable for migration background: no migration background; personal migration (first generation); migration of at least one parent but no personal migration (second generation); migration of at least one grandparent but not the respondent or either parent (third generation) (uv).
+migration Respondent's migration background, generated: The following four categories were included in a generated variable for migration background: no migration background; personal migration (first generation); migration of at least one parent but no personal migration (second generation); migration of at least one grandparent but not the respondent or either parent (third generation) (uv).
 Note: The concept for generating this variable has been revised as of wave 2.
 Previously, only the information on whether the respondent was born in Germany and which ancestor moved to Germany was collected.
 Now, information on whether an ancestor was born outside Germany and if applicable, which ancestor, is included.
 To guarantee consistency across waves, the variable for wave 1 was regenerated.
-For first survey: PMI0100; PMI0700; PMI0800a-f; PMI0900a-f (PENDDAT) After first survey: migration from previous wave (PENDDAT) mschul1 Highest general school qualification attained by the mother, incl. mother in HH, excl. information from open-ended questions, gen.: In wave 1, the mothers highest academic qualification was inquired about only if the mother was not living within the survey household.
+For first survey: PMI0100; PMI0700; PMI0800a-f; PMI0900a-f (PENDDAT) After first survey: migration from previous wave ( PENDDAT ) mschul1 Highest general school qualification attained by the mother, incl. mother in HH, excl. information from open-ended questions, gen.: In wave 1, the mother's highest academic qualification was inquired about only if the mother was not living within the survey household.
 If she was living in the household, this information was obtained from her personal interview (uv).
-As of wave 2, the mothers highest academic qualification has been asked of all newly interviewed individuals regardless of whether the mother was living in the survey household.
+As of wave 2, the mother's highest academic qualification has been asked of all newly interviewed individuals regardless of whether the mother was living in the survey household.
 For first survey: PSH0200 (PENDDAT) After first survey: mschul1 from previous wave (PENDDAT) mschul2 Highest general school qualification attained by the mother, incl. mother in HH, incl. information from open-ended questions, gen.: Same as mschul1 apart from the fact that responses to open-ended questions were also taken into account for the generation of mschul2 (uv).
-For first survey: PSH0201 (PENDDAT) After first survey: mschul2 from previous wave (PENDDAT)
+For first survey: PSH0201 ( PENDDAT ) After first survey: mschul2 from previous wave ( PENDDAT ) mstib Mother's occupational status, code number, gen. : The detailed occupational status of the mother was generated from the individual variables (uv).
+For first survey: PSH0320; PSH0330; PSH0340; PSH0360; PSH0370; PSH0380 (PENDDAT) After first survey: mstib (PENDDAT) netges Current total net income (without marginal employment, incl. cat. info.), gen. : This variable contains the accumulated information on net income from all employment positions (> EUR 450), which is generated from the answers to open-ended questions on net income and a categorical follow-up question when respondents provided "don't know" or "details refused" answers to open-ended questions (new).
+ET3408; ET3508; ET3608; ET3708; ET3808; ET3908 (bio_spells)